Sina247/Recipe-Finder/README.md

 - 🧁 **Stylish recipe cards** : Beautiful cards with images and titles to attract users.
 - 📱 **Fully responsive design** : Works seamlessly on all screen sizes from mobile to desktop.
 - 🔍 **Search functionality** : Quickly filter recipes by keywords.
 - 🔁 **Reusable and clean code structure** : Easy to maintain and extend.
-- 🌐 **Built with pure HTML, CSS (or Tailwind), and JavaScript / React** : No heavy dependencies required.